 According to the Vermont Department of Public Service, energy consumption in the transportation sector increased by 23% between 1990 and 2001, resulting in a proportional increase in CO2 emissions generated by transportation.
-Cutting costs for transportation will mean promoting the use of efficient more vehicles. encouraging pedestrian friendly development and developing public transportation options.
+Cutting costs for transportation will mean promoting the use of more efficient vehicles, encouraging pedestrian friendly development and developing public transportation options.